jgors/vimux-ipy/README.md

 * Optionally, an argument can be passed into VimuxIpy() to start ipython in a preferred way:  eg. `"ipython --pylab"`, or `"ipython --profile=some_cool_profile"`.
-If no argument is passed is passed in, then normal ipython will start without an flags set.
+If no argument is passed to VimuxIpy(), then normal ipython will start without any flags set.

 After the iPython tmux split is created, these keybindings are made: